|Custom Cell Based Screening Kit for (HR) Pathway|

 This technology lends itself to live cell imaging (by tracking single GFP+ cells).
 Live imaging gives essentially single cell resolution to HR analysis in these cells.
 In addition, the descendants of DNA repair can be tracked, since these cells are also GFP positive.

-This kit, if it includes a reporter cell line, is shipped on dry ice.
-The frozen cells should be stored at -80° C for no more than one week before thawing and plating.
-Other reagents should be stored at -20° C upon receipt.
+This kit may include a reporter cell line ready for culture shipped at ambient temperature.
+The cells can be stored at 4° C for no more than one week before plating.
+Other reagents should be stored at 4° C (short term) or -20° C (long term) upon receipt.